 What is an EIDL?

-The SBA’s Economic Injury Disaster Loan (EIDL) Program provides funding in the form of loans with low interest rates to small businesses that experienced financial losses—in this case, due to COVID-19.
+The SBA’s Economic Injury Disaster Loan (EIDL) Program provides funding in the form of loans with low interest rates to small businesses that are experiencing temporary financial losses due to a disaster.
 Thanks to the CARES Act, it’s now easier for small businesses to qualify for the loan.

 The maximum amount businesses can apply for is $2 million.
 The amount you receive is based on the level of “economic injury” sustained by your business due to the coronavirus pandemic.
 This essentially means how much money your business lost.